 The Citation X concept was initially introduced in 1990 at the National Business Aviation Association Convention in New Orleans by former Cessna Aircraft Company chairman Russ Meyer Jr. The proposed plan included a performance specification that was unheard of in Cessna developed aircraft up until then.
-In fact, industry insiders doubted the Wichita based manufacturer was up to the task.
+Industry insiders doubted the Wichita based manufacturer was up to the task.

-After a number of certification delays, the Citation X finally achieved certification in June of 1996 with the first plane being delivered in July of the same year to world famous and championship winning golfer Arnold Palmer.
+After several certification delays, the Citation X finally achieved certification in June of 1996 with the first plane being delivered in July of the same year to world-famous and championship-winning golfer Arnold Palmer.
 Since its initial inception in 1990, there have been over 300 of the Citation X aircraft produced.

-Despite these improvements, the current jet market is seeing a trend in demand for mid size jets as opposed to the larger aircraft of 20 years ago.
+Despite these improvements, the current jet market is seeing a trend in demand for mid-size jets as opposed to the larger aircraft of 20 years ago.
 This increase in demand for moderately sized aircraft is resulting in a slump in orders for the older model business class jet aircraft like the Citation X. Cessna itself is making plans to introduce newer models their team has been developing to the aviation industry.
-A number of experts are reporting that the aircraft manufacturer is hoping to enliven their customer base and entreat new fans to take notice of what super midsize business jets like the Citation Longitude have to offer.
+Many experts are reporting that the aircraft manufacturer is hoping to enliven their customer base and entreat new fans to take notice of what super-midsize business jets like the Citation Longitude have to offer.
 The Citation Longitude is expected to achieve certification sometime this year.